llafuente/language-spec/spec/language/functions.md

 *Semantics*

-`function-exit` refer to all possible ways to quit a function.
+`function-exit` refer to all possible ways to quit a function in the language.

 * `return` (implicit or explicit)